 Staff has evaluated the request for consistency with the District's Legislative Program (Attachment 3).
 The primary focus of the Legislative Program is to support the District's mission and forward annual Board-adopted goals.
-The Board-adopted Legislative Program includes goals, priorities, and policy positions that support wildlife corridors as specified below:
+The Board-adopted Legislative Program includes goals, priorities, and policy positions as specified below: